prathmesh36/Intelligent-Form-Reader-App-Project-Deep-Blue-/Readme.md

 ## Getting Started

-* Once the project is cloned you need to import the Database from the DB folder in PHPmyadmin.
+* Once the project is cloned you need to import the Database from the DB folder into PHPmyadmin of your local machine.
 * Place the Server Connections and APIs & OCR Web in the htdocs folder of your PHP localhost.
 * Run the OCR Android Folder in Android Studio 2.0 or greater.
 * Open the string.xml file of value folder in Android Studio and change the IP Address String to the IP Address of your Local Machine.
+* Set up account on google cloud platform as well as you will also be required to give your billing details to set a billing account to avail the free service of Google Cloud Vision API.
+[Click Here](https://cloud.google.com/billing/docs/how-to/manage-billing-account) to know more.
+* Once the billing account is set get credentials for Google Cloud Vision and put it in the GVision Vendor folder.
 #### Note:
 Make sure your Android Phone and Local Machine are connected on same N/W.